learn-co-curriculum/dsc-linalg-regression-codealong/README.md

-We can write the fitting function based on above as sales being a **function** of days.
+We can write the fitting function based on the above as sales being a **function** of days.

 $$ \text{sales} = f(\text{days})$$